Hi Mama! Ready to talk all about how to track ovulation and hear my best TTC tips? I’m so glad you’re here!

 And if you start tracking and a pattern doesn’t emerge, this is still valuable information.
-You’ll know it’s time to make an appointment with your provider to try to figure out what might be going on.
+You’ll know it’s time to make an appointment with your provider to try and figure out what might be going on.

-5 Ways to Track Ovulation
+5 Ways to track ovulation

-Alright, so now you understand why figuring out WHEN you ovulate is so dang important to getting pregnant.
+Alright, so now you understand WHY figuring out WHEN you ovulate is so dang important to getting pregnant.
 Soooo how do you do it?
 Here are the five most common ways to track ovulation.

 I personally did calendar tracking and monitored my cervical mucus and had success!
 I was actually about to add in OPKs and basal body temperature charting, but wound up getting pregnant and never did.

 Okay!
 Ovulation test strips/Ovulation predictor kits (also known as OPKs) are basically little test strips that you dip in your pee to check for ovulation.

 Well, just before your body releases an egg there is a surge of luteinizing hormone (LH) in your body.
 These test strips can indicate when the LH surge is happening.
 In most women, the LH surge occurs around 24-48 hours before you actually ovulate.

 For many women, these are super helpful for timing when to have sex.
 Basically, once you get a positive OPK you should be actively trying to get pregnant for the next few days.

 I know a TON of my friends have used and loved OPKs in their conception journeys.

 It’s recommended to begin using ovulation test strips on day 9 or 10 of your cycle in order to catch the LH surge in your body.
 If you know your cycle is highly irregular, you can even use one every day.